 The club meets on the fourth Saturday of each month, from February to November, with occasional changes due to competing festivals.
 We are unable to put on extra concerts and cannot easily move our dates to fit in with a visiting artist’s tour.

-Two acts are booked, either 2 acts for 60 minutes each, or a main act with 90 mins plus a 30 minute support.
+Two acts are booked, either 2 acts for 60 minutes each, or an international/interstate main act with 90 mins plus a 30 minute support.

 We start with 2-3 short floor spots – usually 2 songs each, and we have a 30 minute break for a light supper.